A woman died of coronavirus on a plane. Her fellow passengers were never notified.

-State health officials in New Mexico, where the woman was declared dead after the Dallas-bound flight was diverted to Albuquerque, acknowledged that they failed to investigate, as did the CDC.
+State health officials in New Mexico, where the woman was declared dead after the Dallas-bound flight was diverted to Albuquerque, acknowledged they failed to investigate, as did the CDC.

-The first the woman’s fellow passengers probably heard that her death was caused by the virus was October, when The Washington Post and other news organizations were able to determine what flight the woman had been on, building on limited details about the case that were released by officials in Dallas County.
+The first the woman’s fellow passengers probably heard that her death was caused by the virus was in October, when The Washington Post and other news organizations were able to determine what flight the woman had been on, building on limited details about the case that were released by officials in Dallas County.
 By that time, it was far too late for the information to be useful in helping slow the potential spread of the virus.

 Meanwhile, the CDC said it has no record of being contacted by Spirit.